 Analog Devices (ADI) Gains But Lags Market: What You Should Know

-Coming into today, shares of the semiconductor maker had lost 5.58% in the past month.
-In that same time, the Computer and Technology sector lost 1.01%, while the S&P 500 gained 0.39%.
+Coming into today, shares of the semiconductor maker had lost 5.38% in the past month.
+In that same time, the Computer and Technology sector gained 0.29%, while the S&P 500 gained 0.87%.

-Wall Street will be looking for positivity from Analog Devices as it approaches its next earnings report date.
-On that day, Analog Devices is projected to report earnings of $1.78 per share, which would represent year-over-year growth of 23.61%.
-Our most recent consensus estimate is calling for quarterly revenue of $2.61 billion, up 67.24% from the year-ago period.
+Analog Devices will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Analog Devices to post earnings of $1.78 per share.
+This would mark year-over-year growth of 23.61%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $2.61 billion, up 67.24% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Analog Devices.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for Analog Devices.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 4.29% higher.
-Analog Devices is holding a Zacks Rank of #2 (Buy) right now.
+Within the past 30 days, our consensus EPS projection has moved 1.88% higher.
+Analog Devices is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Analog Devices is currently trading at a Forward P/E ratio of 22.86.
-Its industry sports an average Forward P/E of 25.43, so we one might conclude that Analog Devices is trading at a discount comparatively.
+Looking at its valuation, Analog Devices is holding a Forward P/E ratio of 22.91.
+Its industry sports an average Forward P/E of 25.78, so we one might conclude that Analog Devices is trading at a discount comparatively.

 Meanwhile, ADI's PEG ratio is currently 1.87.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Semiconductor - Analog and Mixed was holding an average PEG ratio of 1.62 at yesterday's closing price.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Semiconductor - Analog and Mixed industry currently had an average PEG ratio of 1.63 as of yesterday's close.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.